 TD Bank | 8.2% |

-Considering credit unions for your home equity loan rates in Rhode Island can be advantageous.
-While commercial banks offer an average APR of 7.5%, credit unions provide a slightly lower rate of 7.2%.
-Keep in mind that credit unions may have stricter membership requirements, but they often offer more competitive rates.
+Including credit unions in your lender options can be beneficial, especially for home equity loan rates in Rhode Island.
+While commercial banks in Rhode Island offer an average APR of 7.5%, credit unions provide a lower rate of 7.2%.
+Keep in mind that credit unions typically have stricter membership requirements.

 How to Get the Best Home Equity Loan Rate in Rhode Island